Sacraments

 BAPTISM

 “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit… and the door which gives access to the other sacraments.
-Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.”
-(CCC, 1213)
+Through Baptism we are freed from sin and reborn as sons of God” (CCC, 1213)

 CONFIRMATION

-For highschool students, visit the Religious Education tab on our website.
-Adults seeking Confirmation should contact Fr.
+For high school students, visit the Religious Education page on our website.
+Adults should speak with Fr.
 Cannon.

 “The sacrament of Confirmation is necessary for the completion of baptismal grace.
 For “by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.””
 (CCC, 1285, with quote from Lumen gentium, 11)